bcgsc/ntJoin/README.md

 * Unfiltered minimizer graph in dot format (`<prefix>.mx.dot`)
 * If agp=True specified, AGP describing how target assembly was scaffolded (`<prefix>.agp`)

+### Parameter considerations

+* We recommend setting the reference weight(s) to be higher than the target weight

 ## Installation Instructions
 #### Installing ntJoin using Brew
 ntJoin can be installed using [Homebrew](https://brew.sh) on macOS or [Linuxbrew](http://linuxbrew.sh) on Linux: